jezzarax/jezzarax.github.io/cv-concise.md

 Growing team technical excellence and data-driven innovation for multiple InsurTech projects in a complex cross-branch environment.

-* Transitioned the team into an adoption of a reliable development process with strong measures of success and increased cross-team visibility of achievements.
+* Transitioned the team into an adoption of a sustainable and predictable development process with strong measures of success and increased cross-team visibility of achievements.
 * Through my guidance, mentorship as well as code contributions, the team delivered 2 products to 6 company branches.
 * Drove smooth migration of data products from an on-premise infrastructure into the cloud while keeping the services uninterrupted.